NikolaosKU/Routing_Problem_Optimization/README.md

 This is a Routing Problem, solely built with Python.

 Use case to help a waste collection company, minimize the distance (in km) that their trucks cover daily.
 Real scenario for the city of Ghent.
+Used OSRM, ORTools and OpenStreet Maps.
+Also used Docker.

+!
+Disclaimer: This project is written with the collaboration and help of a cs engineer !